 TListBox displays a list box that allows single or multiple selection.
 Set the property SelectionMode as Single to make a single selection list box, and Multiple a multiple selection list box.
+The items in the list box are represented by the Items property.
 The number of rows displayed in the box is specified via the Rows property value.